 The anchor of the Midwest, see attractions including The Magnificent Mile, Navy Pier, vast parkland, lagoons and the Museum Campus.

 When architect and urban designer Daniel Burnham revealed his grand “Plan of Chicago” in 1909, no one could have known it would still be considered the most successful large-scale urban plan that America has ever seen.
-Burnham saw the city as the anchor of the nation’s Midwest region, and his vision included The Magnificent Mile, Navy Pier, vast parkland, lagoons and the Museum Campus.
+Burnham saw the city as the anchor of the nation’s Midwest region.
+His bold vision included vast parkland, lagoons, the Museum Campus and ambitious plans for two areas that evolved into attractions we know today as the Magnificent Mile and Navy Pier.
 His plan was a resounding success, and helped turn Chicago into a shimmering metropolis that today feels familiar yet fresh.
 The city constantly breaks the mold while staying true to its roots with iconic architecture, soulful jazz and blues clubs, dozens of one-of-a-kind neighborhoods and savory deep-dish pizza.
 As for that famous “Windy City” moniker?
-It’s a reference to the powerful gusts that blow off the adjacent Lake Michigan (though Chicago’s history of long-winded politicians might also offer some insight).
+While most assume it refers to the powerful gusts that blow off the adjacent Lake Michigan, it’s actually a nod to Chicago’s history of long-winded politicians.